-Kelvin plans to receive Natural Gas to the CCGT plant via Sasol's existing gas pipeline system.
-A short pipeline connection will be required to connect to the existing gas pipeline, however, Kelvin will not be responsible for the construction and maintenance of this pipeline.
-It is noteworthy that various gas suppliers are currently being engaged for the supply of gas to the CCGT plant via the existing Sasol gas pipeline system.
+Kelvin plans to receive Natural Gas to the CCGT plant via Sasol's gas pipeline network.
+A short pipeline connection will be required to connect to the Sasol gas pipeline network.
+It is noteworthy that various gas suppliers are currently being engaged for the supply of gas to the CCGT plant via the Sasol gas pipeline system.